ocaml/ocaml.org/data/tutorials/getting-started/gs_01_a_tour_of_ocaml.md

 ```

 Here, usage of the function `Option.map` is illustrated in several steps.
 1. Display its type.
 It takes two parameters.
-A function of type `'a -> 'b` and an `'a option`
+A function of type `'a -> 'b` and an `'a option`.
 1. Using partial application, only pass `fun x -> x * x`.
-Check the type of the resulting function
+Check the type of the resulting function.
-1. Apply with `None`
+1. Apply with `None`.
-1. Apply with `Some 8`
+1. Apply with `Some 8`.

-When the option value provided contains an actual value (i.e. it is `Some` something), it applies the provided function and returns its result wrapped in an option.
-When the option value provided doesn't contain anything (i.e. is is `None`), the result doesn't contain anything as well (i.e., is `None` too).
+When the option value provided contains an actual value (i.e., it is `Some` something), it applies the provided function and returns its result wrapped in an option.
+When the option value provided doesn't contain anything (i.e., it is `None`), the result doesn't contain anything as well (i.e., it is `None` too).

 The `List.map` function which was used earlier in this section is also part of a module, the `List` module.
 ```ocaml